 When we establish a new vineyard in previously unfarmed, virgin pasture land, we don’t need to plant a cover crop as there is already sufficient seed bank in the soil and surrounding vegetation to inoculate the entire block without assistance.
 Certainly, this is the most desirable establishment scenario.
 However, in a previously cropped site, especially row crops, we need to provide some assistance.

 At previously cropped sites, for the first year we plant Merced Rye every other row within the block.
 We selected this perennial based on Australian research that showed this cultivar could provide a beneficial allopathic property (reduce the germination of other grasses and broad leafs in close proximity) to possibly reduce weed control costs during the establishment phase.
 We use a band of contact herbicides down each vine row during the growing season to protect young vines from weed competition while establishing cover crop.

 Another aspect of certain grass cover crops that one needs to understand in this system of sustainability is the term “daylight obligate.”
-Once the day achieves a certain length (May/June), the mature seeds will not germinate until the days shorten in the fall.
+Once the sunlit portion of the day achieves a certain length (May/June), the mature seeds will not germinate until the day length shortens in the fall.
 This mechanism ensures that seeds in this arid environment will not germinate during the summer when there won’t be any rainfall to sustain them.
-Additionally, this mechanism guarantees that our cover crop will not grow adjacent to vines that are receiving drip irrigation during this timeframe.
+Additionally, this mechanism guarantees that the cover crop will not grow adjacent to vines that are receiving drip irrigation during this timeframe.

 As you can see, there is a much more to cover crops than meets the eye!